 Dr. Odiorne is currently the Director of the Writing Center at Post University.
-She is also an adjunct professor of CSA, French, English Composition, Composition and Literature, Reading Comprehension and Critical Thinking;
+She is also an Associate Faculty of CSA, French, English Composition, Composition and Literature, Reading Comprehension and Critical Thinking;

 Dr. Odiorne has also held teaching positions at the University of California at Berkeley as an Associate Professor of French and The Johns Hopkins University as an Acting Instructor of French.